Alejogb1/job-board/blog-data/ftransform-glsl-120.md

 I mean there are more modern solutions if you want to do transformations like this with vertex shaders now you can write it in the shader itself and have more power over the pipeline If you want something like ftransform in GLSL 120 it is actually just a mat4 multiplication with the MVP matrix like we did in the example So if you're stuck with GLSL 120 then you can emulate it with what i provided in the second example although it's not the exact same thing if you don't have the same fixed function behaviour

-Oh here's a joke to break things up Why did the programmer quit his job because he didn't get arrays hahahahaha okay okay back to work
+Oh here's a joke to break things up Why did the programmer quit his job because he didn't get arrays hahahahaha back to work

 Hope that helps clarify things You know always a trip to go back to that old stuff Feel free to hit me up if you've got more questions about dinosaurs I mean old GLSL pipelines